-This study is carried out to analyze Learning style and Academic achievement among the senior secondary school students in FAIZABAD city in U.P.
+This study is carried out to analyze Learning style and Academic achievement among the senior secondary school students in Vijayapur city in Karnataka.

-- To study the Percentage of visual, auditory and kinesthetic learning style among the senior secondary school student.
-2.1 - 2.2 Co-relation between different learning style and academic achievement of senior secondary - 2.3 Effect of different learning style on academic achievement of senior secondary school students.
+- A study Influence the Percentage of visual, auditory and kinesthetic learning style among the senior secondary school student. - A study Influence of Co-relation between different learning style and academic achievement of senior secondary - A study Effect of different learning style on academic achievement of senior secondary school students.